 New York State Immigration Laws

 Welcome to FindLaw's coverage of existing New York legislation and rules related to individuals' immigration status.
-Below you will find information on what, if any, rules New York has regarding immigration checks by law enforcement, educational institutions, and employers, as well as the existence of E-Verify requirements, restrictions on public benefits based on an individual's immigration status, and more.
+Below, you will find information on what rules New York has regarding immigration checks by law enforcement, educational institutions, and employers, as well as the existence of E-Verify requirements, restrictions on public benefits based on an individual's immigration status, and more.

 Law Enforcement and Immigration in New York

 Under a federal program called "Secure Communities," all arrestees are fingerprinted and run through a federal database that checks their criminal record and immigration status.